Marquette (1881)

 Service History

 The wooden hull bulk freighter Marquette was built in 1881 by George Presley & Company at Cleveland, Ohio for the Republic Iron Company and originally named Republic.
 The name was changed to Marquette on August 5, 1890.
-Her official registry number was 110465.
 The Marquette was one of a transitional class of Great Lakes bulk freighters that began to employ innovative hull strengthening technologies to accommodate greater gross tonnage and longer hulls, while preserving stability.
-Originally, the ship had three masts and she carried the canvas for the masts, but the sails were used more for stability rather than a significant source of power.
+Originally, the ship had three masts, and it carried the canvas for the masts, but the sails were used more for stability rather than a significant source of power.
+The Republic was built in the waning days of the wooden bulk freighter era on the Great Lakes: the demand for larger payloads drove shipbuilders to design longer hulls.

 Final Voyage

 The Marquette was lost under mysterious circumstances in October 1903 while hauling a cargo of iron ore out of Ashland, Wisconsin.
-The Lake was reportedly calm when the steamer began leaking with no obvious cause.
-Although she foundered rapidly, her entire crew was able to escape.
-She was one of six vessels to be lost by the owner, J.C.
-Gilchrist in the 1903 season, prompting speculation that she may have been scuttled for financial reasons.
+The lake was reportedly calm when the steamer began leaking with no obvious cause.
+Although it foundered rapidly, the entire crew was able to escape.
+It was one of six vessels to be lost by the owner, J.C.
+Gilchrist in the 1903 season, prompting speculation that it may have been scuttled for financial reasons.
 The Marquette was a total loss, the vessel itself was valued at $65,000 and the cargo $50,000.

-"The Marquette had arrived at Ashhland, Wisconsin, light with no consort to take on a cargo of iron ore.
+A 1903 article of the Milwaukee Sentinel reported the incident.
+"The Marquette had arrived at Ashland, Wisconsin, light with no consort to take on a cargo of iron ore.
 On Wednesday, 14 October at 4:00 PM, she completed loading 1319 tons of ore at the Central Ore Dock and 700 tons of ore at the Northwestern Ore Dock.
 The Marquette was loaded near capacity when she departed for Cleveland.
 She headed out along the shipping lanes and made good time.
 At around midnight, the crew reported to Captain Caughill that the ship was taking on water from an unknown source.
 The captain went below deck and found that the water was entering at an alarming rate.
 He ordered the pumps started and head to Michigan Island, the nearest land, which he judged to be about 25 miles away.
 As the ship raced for the island, she settled further into the water, slowing her progress with each passing minute.
 By 2:45 Am, the situation began to look grim.
-Captain Caughill advised most of the 13 man crew to take to the lifeboats, leaving only himself, the second engineer, the second mate and a watchman to guide the ship to the beach.
+Captain Caughill advised most of the 13-man crew to take to the lifeboats, leaving only himself, the second engineer, the second mate and a watchman to guide the ship to the beach.
 The ten men who took to the lifeboats began rowing for Michigan Island, some five miles away.
 On board the Marquette, the four remaining men readied a lifeboat in case the Marquette should founder before reaching shore.
-Scarcely an hour had passed when the vessel began to founder rapidly. the men took the lifeboat and pulled away from the wreck just in time to avoid her suction vortex as she plunged for the bottom."
-Milwaukee Sentinel, 1903.
+Scarcely an hour had passed when the vessel began to founder rapidly. the men took the lifeboat and pulled away from the wreck just in time to avoid her suction vortex as she plunged for the bottom" (Milwaukee Sentinel, 1903).

 Today